Causes of infertility

 PICSI – Physiological Intracytoplasmic Sperm Injection

 Sperm selection method in ICSI, which is based on selection of a mature sperm cell.
-Before the actual ICSI, sperm cells are layered over a plate, which is similar in composition to the egg cell coating.
+Before the actual ICSI, sperm cells are layered over a dish, which is similar in composition to the egg cell coating.
 Only sperm cells that have adequate genetic characteristics and would stand the best chance of actually fertilising the egg should then become bound firmly to this plate.

 When should this method be used?